 Georgetown University's nursing program, founded in 1903, includes undergraduate, second degree, and on-campus and online graduate nursing programs.
 Programs are housed within two academic departments: the Department of Advanced Nursing Practice and the Department of Professional Nursing Practice.

-These programs support Georgetown University's School of Nursing & Health Studies' overall goal of preparing morally reflective health care leaders and scholars who strive to improve the health and well-being of all people with sensitivity to cultural differences and issues of justice.
+These programs support Georgetown University School of Nursing & Health Studies' overall goal of preparing morally reflective health care leaders and scholars who strive to improve the health and well-being of all people with sensitivity to cultural differences and issues of justice.

-Department faculty continue to foster an innovative learning environment through research, scholarship, and teaching.
+Nursing faculty continue to foster an innovative learning environment through research, scholarship, and teaching.

 Faculty interests include environmental health, public health, the mental health of immigrant communities, clinical outcomes, nursing workforce, nursing care, maternal and child health, health disparities, acupuncture and stress, forensics, and health care quality.

 The baccalaureate degree (BSN) in nursing and the master's degree (MS) in nursing at Georgetown University School of Nursing & Health Studies are accredited by the Commission on Collegiate Nursing Education.
 The nurse anesthesia and nurse-midwifery specialities are also accredited by their respective accrediting agencies; please visit their landing pages for more information.

 At the bachelor's and master's levels, students continue to exhibit excellence, often achieving a very high, if not perfect, first-time pass rate on the respective board examinations.

 We invite you to peruse the Web site to find out more about nursing at Georgetown and hope you will visit us in person soon.

 Since 1903, Georgetown's nursing program has graduated leaders.
 Graduates have gone on to distinguished careers and positions of leadership in clinical and community settings, the federal government, and higher education.